Home field, weather factors as Wash. St. hosts Stanford (Nov 04, 2017)

 “If we don’t play well, they will run us out of the house,” he said.

-The key may be Love, who sat out the Oregon State game with an ankle injury and is questionable for Saturday’s game against the Cougars.
+The key may be Love, who sat out the Oregon State game with an ankle injury.

-“He’ll probably be a game-time decision,” Shaw said Tuesday.
-“He feels better this week than last week, but he’s probably still not ready to practice.”

 The Cardinal still lead the nation in yards per rushing attempt (7.25), but that is mainly because Love averages 10.27 yards per carry.
 Without him, Stanford rushed for a season-low 81 yards against an Oregon State defense that ranked 100th in the country.